Ruhiddin/redisimnest/README.md

     the_type = await root.project_name.the_type
     assert the_type is None # deleted keys have no type

+    # PASSWORD: Set and verify correct password
+    await user_key.password.set("hunter2")
+    assert await user_key.password.verify_password("hunter2") is True

+    # SECRET: Set and retrieve
+    await user_key.sensitive_data.set("some top secret")
+    val = await user_key.sensitive_data.get()
+    assert val == "some top secret"

 run(main())
 ```

 ## Detailed Information <a name="detailed-information"></a>

 ### Cluster and Key: Advanced Redis Management with Flexibility and Control

 **Redisimnest** offers a sophisticated and elegant approach to managing Redis data with its core concepts of **Cluster** and **Key**.
 These components, designed with flexibility and fine-grained control in mind, enable you to organize, manage, and scale your Redis keys efficiently.
-This system also integrates key features like TTL drilling, parameterized prefixes, and efficient clearing cluster data.
+This system also integrates key features like TTL drilling, parameterized prefixes, efficient clearing of cluster data, and robust secret and password management for secure handling of sensitive information.

 ### Cluster: Prefix-Based Grouping and Management